-- Health an assessment of potential hazards and risks including but not limited to fires, spontaneous ignition, electromagnetic fields for the proposed grid connection infrastructure against the International Commission on Non-Ionizing Radiation Protection (ICNIRP) Guidelines for limiting exposure to Time-varying Electric, Magnetic and Electromagnetic Fields; - Bushfire a bush fire hazard assessment completed by a suitably qualified consultant and identify potential hazards and risks associated with bushfires / use of bushfire prone land including the risks that a BESS would cause a bush fire and demonstrate compliance with Planning for Bush Fire Protection 2019;
+- Health an assessment of potential hazards and risks including but not limited to fires, spontaneous ignition, electromagnetic fields or the proposed grid connection infrastructure against the International Commission on Non-lonizing Radiation Protection (ICNIRP) Guidelines for limiting exposure to Time-varying Electric, Magnetic and Electromagnetic Fields: - Bushfire a bush fire hazard assessment completed by a suitably qualified consultant and identify potential hazards and risks associated with bushfires / use of bushfire prone land including the risks that a BESS would cause a bush fire and demonstrate compliance with Planning for Bush Fire Protection 2019; - Dangerous Goods a preliminary risk screening completed in accordance with the State Environmental Planning Policy (Resilience and Hazards) 2021; and - Battery Energy Storage System a Preliminary Hazard Analysis (PHA) prepared in accordance with Hazardous Industry Planning Advisory Paper No. 6 Guideline for Hazard Analysis (DoP, 2011) and Multi-Level Risk Assessment.
+The PHA must consider all recent standards and codes and verify separation distances to on-site and off-site receptors to prevent fire propagation and compliance with Hazardous Industry Advisory Paper No. 4, Risk Criteria for Land Use Safety Planning.